Skip to main content

 NAME READY STATUS RESTARTS AGE

-request-pipeline-promise-default-9d40b 0/1 Completed 0 1m
+configure-pipeline-promise-default-9d40b 0/1 Completed 0 1m

-For more details, you can view the pipeline logs with
+For more details, you can view the Pipeline logs with

 kubectl logs \